michaelwknott/michaelwknott.github.io/content/blog-setup.md

 `cd blog`

-I initialised the directory as a git repositiory, created a Python virtual environment and added the the virtual environment to a .gitignore file:
+I initialised the directory as a git repository, created a Python virtual environment and added the the virtual environment to a .gitignore file:

 `git init`